 Adapting plants to local environment in an era of climate change

 Seeds as a tool to build environmental awareness and restore land

-Saving seeds lead to a gradual adaptation of the planted varieties to the soil, climate, and the specificities of the local growing conditions.
+Saving seeds leads to a gradual adaptation of the planted varieties to the soil, climate, and the specificities of the local growing conditions.
 A conscientious seed selection from those varieties will give plants that are better equipped to develop an increased resistance to pests, diseases, and a capacity to withstand regional climatic changes and hazards over time.
 Seeds then hold the potential to help in the regeneration and restoration of previously damaged ecosystems and lands.

 Producing more nutritious and flavorful food

 Seeds as a way to live a healthier life